History of Hopewell Baptist Church

 The church building dedicated in 1907 was expanded to include a fellowship hall and classrooms in the 1970's and 1980's under the pastoral leadership of Malvin Tuck and Wallace Tucker, the latter being Hopewell's first full-time pastor.
 Previously, all of the wonderful men serving as pastors also served many churches in the area or were bi-vocational rather than being solely supported by the Hopewell fellowship.
 The expansion was heavily used for children's programs, youth group events and the most well known practice of Baptist fellowships, covered dish dinners!

 Since moving into the 21st century, Hopewell Baptist Church has continued to grow in spirit and in number despite the nation's trend of many churches closing their doors.
 In March 2005, the church body agreed to embark on a "Fantastic Adventure In Trusting Him" or FAITH journey to begin the planning, financing, and construction of a new church building on adjacently owned property.
 The building program continues in a phased approach.
 In 2005, the first phase included all the necessary preparations for planning and financing of the project.
 After completion, the drawing plans of the new church building began in 2012.
 The sitework was completed in 2013 and the foundation for the entire Phase I structure was poured in 2015.
 Phase I facilities include a sanctuary, nursery/toddler rooms, staff offices, and a kitchen with adjourning fellowship hall.
 It stands erected with the major exterior components completed in 2016.
-Work continues throughout 2017 and 2018 to complete mechanical components such as heating/air ductwork and electrical systems wiring with interior finishing touches expected to be completed in 2019.
-We're excited to soon be sharing this new facility with God's family--putting this resource to work for His glory!
+Work continued throughout 2017 and 2018 to complete mechanical components such as heating/air ductwork and electrical systems wiring with most interior finishing touches completed in 2019.
+We pray that 2020 is the year of Phase I construction completion and the beginning of its constant use to serve our community, sharing His love for us with others!